mikkorautiainen/fasttext-decrapifier/README.md

 python decrapper.py --action regex
 ```
 ## Nearest neighbor iteration
-Generates non-language garbage word and find thier nearest neighbors in the vec-file
+Generates non-language garbage word and find their nearest neighbors in the vec-file
 ```
 python decrapper.py --action nn_query
 ```
 ## Spell checker
-The nearest neighbor iteration finds words that are rarely used but correct in the target language vocabulary.
-The spell checker removes these words form the garbage word table (garbwords) in the database.
+The nearest neighbor iteration finds words that are rarely used but correct in the target language vocabulary.\
+The spell checker removes these words from the garbage word table (garbwords) in the database.
 ```
 python decrapper.py --action spell_checker
 ```
 ## Create vec-file
-Checks every word in the vec-file against the database.
+Checks every word in the vec-file against the database.\
 This sub-command creates a new vec-file with the non-language words excluded.
 ```
 python decrapper.py --action remove